11 Strange Rules Flight Attendants Must Follow

 They won’t always take your tips

 Sure, flight attendants are the ones pouring your drinks and bringing your food, but they’re nothing like a restaurant server.
 Flight attendants are also in charge of your safety, and they can’t always accept tips.
 Company policies vary, but some are only allowed to take cash if the passenger insists, while others might only be able to accept gift cards.
-If you’re looking for another way to show your appreciation for a flight attendant, try this one word you should say to get your flight attendant to like you.

 They won’t let you BYOB